Skip to content

 Move to the Point On the Graph Screen

-It is possible to move any of the sliders to the selected point on the “Graph Screen”.
-Long press at the place where you would like to move the slider.
-A black line will appear at that point together with the menu.
-Select “Start Slider Here” or “End Slider Here” and that slider will move to the selected point.
+You can move either slider to any selected point on the “Graph Screen”.
+Long-press the graph where you want the slider to move.
+A black line and menu will appear.
+Select “Start Slider Here” or “End Slider Here”, and the chosen slider will move to that point.

 Leg Button